Senior U.S. officials recommend removal of NSA director: sources

 The Washington Post reported that a decision by Rogers to travel to New York to meet with Trump on Thursday without notifying superiors caused consternation at senior levels of the administration, but the recommendation to remove him predated his visit.

+Rogers is head of both the National Security Agency and the U.S. military's Cyber Command.
+Carter was also disappointed with the Cyber Command's performance in the war against Islamic State, another source said.

-The White House, Pentagon, NSA and office of the Director of National Intelligence declined to comment on the matter.
+The White House, Pentagon, NSA and office of the Director of National Intelligence declined to comment.
 A Trump campaign spokesman had no immediate comment.

+U.S. Representative Devin Nunes, chairman of the House of Representatives Intelligence Committee and a Republican, said later on Saturday he had written to Carter and Clapper asking them to testify to the committee about the matter.

-The Obama administration wants to split leadership at the National Security Agency and U.S. Cyber Command, arguing that the job of leading two agencies with differing missions is too much for one person.
+The Obama administration wants to split leadership at the National Security Agency and Cyber Command, arguing that the job of leading two agencies with differing missions is too much for one person.

 But some members of Congress, led by Republican Senator John McCain, the Senate Armed Services Committee chairman, oppose that plan, saying that Cyber Command needs access to the NSA's resources to do its job effectively.

-(Reporting by Phil Stewart; Additional reporting and writing by Patricia Zengerle; Editing by Alistair Bell)
+Reporting by Phil Stewart, John Walcott and Mark Hosenball and Patricia Zengerle, writing by Patricia Zengerle; Editing by Alistair Bell and Mary Milliken